bedicooper/taskList/README.md

 My task list is built on a simple form with one input and a submit button.
 List of records apears beneth the form, each record with two buttons, one to mark task as done and one to delete the task form the list.

+### What's new?
+I've added two buttons, one to mark all tasks done and the other to hide all done task.
+Both buttons apear only if list is not empty.

 ![screenshot of the website showing task list with three items below an input form.
 Second item on the list is marked as done, its text stroke through](https://raw.githubusercontent.com/bedicooper/taskList/main/img/websiteScreenshot.JPG)